tristanbatchler/tbat.me/_posts/2022-12-20-deploying-your-godot-python-mmo-to-production.md

 ![Custom TCP](/assets/css/images/posts/2022/12/20/deploying-your-godot-python-mmo-to-production/custom-tcp.png)

 ## Obtaining a domain name
-Head back to the [AWS console](https://console.aws.amazon.com/console/home) and click on **Services > Computer > EC2 > Instances** to get back to the instance you've created.
+Head back to the [AWS console](https://console.aws.amazon.com/console/home) and click on **Services > Compute > EC2 > Instances** to get back to the instance you've created.
 Click on the **Details** tab, and you should see the **Public IPv4 address** of your server.
 Take note of this IP address, as we will need it later.

 To keep the costs as low as possible, we will be using a free domain service called FreeDNS.
 This service allows you to register a subdomain for free, and point it to your server's IP address.
 To do this, head to [https://freedns.afraid.org/](https://freedns.afraid.org/), and click the **Sign up Free** button at the bottom.
 ![FreeDNS](/assets/css/images/posts/2022/12/20/deploying-your-godot-python-mmo-to-production/freedns.png)